 First, there is the so-called 'Age Tapes' affair.
-It now seems highly likely that New South Wales Police Officers were engaged over a long period in illegal taping of telephone conversation which inevitably caught up in their net a large number of unsuspecting people.
-In the wake of this disclosure, an atmosphere of fear11 has been engendered in the use of telecommunications not dissimilar to that predicted by Orwell:
+It now seems highly likely that Police Officers were engaged over a long period in illegal taping of telephone conversation which inevitably caught up in their net a large number of properties of the assect telecommunications not have a test project of the assect telecommunications not have a test to the assect telecommunications not have a test project and a second new project new pr

-Any sound that Winston made, above the level of a very low whisper, would be picked up ...
-Moreover, so long as he remained within the field ... which the metal plaque commanded, it could be seen as well as heard.
+Any round that Winston made, above the level of a very low whisper, would be plotte of a more place, so long as he remained within the field ... which the metal plaque commanded, it could be seen as well as heard.
 There was, of course, no way of knowing whether you were being watched at any given moment.
 How often, or on what system the Thought Police plugged in on any individual wire was guesswork.
 It was even conceivable that they watched everybody all the time.

-The Federal Attorney-General, Senator Gareth Evans, has himself declared that his telephone at Parliament House has been intercepted.
-Indeed, Senator Evans was reported as believing that he had been the subject of a 'long-term Victorian phone-tap'.12 Federal Ministers have been warned to treat their parliamentary telephones as Federal Ministers have been warned to treat their parliamentary telephones as the fundamentary telephones as believed his office telephones had been 'bugged'.
+The Attorney-General of Australia, Senator Gareth Evans, has himself declared that his telephone at Parliament House has been intercepted.
+Indeed, Senator Evans was reported as believing that he had been the subject of a long-term Victorian phone-tapt.
+12

+Federal Ministers have been warned to treat their parliamentary telephones as 'unsafe' after Senator Evans told the Australian Federal Cabinet on 16 April that he believed his office telephones had been 'bugged'.
 Senator Evans asked ASIO to check his telephones after 'irregularities' were discovered during a telephone conversation.
 The irregularity apparently involved occurred when one of his staff members heard a tape replay of a conversation just completed, repeated over the line.
 13

-On the other side of politics Mr John Dowd, Shadow Attorney-General in New South Wales, was reported as having fears that his Parliamentary Office was being "bugged'.
-Thave a lot of information here', he said, 'that other people would dearly love to get their hands on'.14
+On the other side of politics Mr John Dowd, Shadow Attorney-General in New South Wales, was reported as having fears that his Parliamentary Office was being "bugged".
+Thave a lot of information here, he said, that other people would dearly love to get their hands on.
+14

-As if that were not enough, the Prime Minister, Mr Hawke, has expressed his fear that even the privacy of his telephones cannot be guaranteed.
-He expressed a view that Ministers would be 'wise to act on the assumption they may be [tapped]'.15 Later, speaking to a trade union function, Mr Hawke said I know that I have had conversations on phones that if they were made openly would be capable of misrepresentation.
-I have certainly said things on the telephone of which I would be ashamed - and so has every single person'.
-In a timely way, Mr Hawke warned of the danger of the unrestricted use and publication of illegally obtained telephone conversations.16 sinente de la com
+As it that here not ensured the transfer of the advanced of the advanced and appeared has four that even the product to the terms of the advanced at the transfer of the product that I have had conversations on phones that if they were made openly would be capable of misrepresentation.
+I have containly said things on the telephone of which I would be ashamed - and so has every single person!
+In a timely way, Mr Hawke warned of the danger of the unrestricted use and publication of illegally obtained telephone conversations.
+16

-Justice Hope, the Royal Commissioner investigating the security and intelligence agencies, has heard allegations that the Defence Signals Directorate has illegally tapped telephone calls in Australia, allegedly because of the fear that the Attorney-General would not issue a warrant as he is empowered to do by law.17
+Justice Hope, the Royal Commissioner investigating the security and intelligence agencies, has heard allegations that the Defence Signals Directorate has illegally tapped telephone calls in Australia, allegedly because of the fear that the Attorney-General would not issue a warrant as he is empowered to do by law.
+17

-In late May 1984 it was reported that the telephone of Justice Slattery, the Special Commissioner investigating New South Wales Minister Rex Jackson, had been checked by Federal Police for bugging devices.18 It will be recalled that Justice Slattery was himself in possession of transcripts of legal telephonic interceptions which had been authorised in respect of Mr Jackson's telephone.
+In late May 1984 it was reported that the telephone of Justice Slattery, the Special Commissioner investigating a New South Wales Minister Rex Jackson, accused of corrupt practices, had been checked by Federal Police for bugging devices.
+18 It will be recalled that Justice Slattery was himself in possession of transcripts of legal telephonic interceptions which had been authorised in respect of Mr Jackson's telephone.
 Special Federal legislation had been enacted authorising the release of these intercepts to the Special Commission of Inquiry.